Health & Wellness

 Each wellness dimension is distinct even though all nine work in concert together.

 Most things we do in life involve multiple wellness dimensions overlapping.
-For example, a college athlete needs to manage physical wellness (to be able to play their sport), emotional wellness (to manage getting over setbacks and losses), social wellness (to cooperate with teammates) and intellectual wellness (to maintain an appropriate GPA).
+For example, a college athlete needs to manage physical wellness (to be able to play their sport), emotional wellness (to manage to get over setbacks and losses), social wellness (to cooperate with teammates), and intellectual wellness (to maintain an appropriate GPA).
 What wellness dimensions do you feel are at the forefront of your college experience?
-For some students it may be intellectual, career and financial wellness, but for others it may be social, emotional and environmental.
-Regardless of what dimensions are at the forefront of your college experience, you’ll need to be aware of how your wellness in each dimension impacts you and your time at Flagler College overall.
+For some students, it may be intellectual, career, and financial wellness, but for others, it may be social, emotional, and environmental.
+Regardless of what dimensions are at the forefront of your college experience, you’ll need to know how your wellness in each dimension impacts you and your time at Flagler College overall.

 We’re here to help you on your wellness journey.